Luis13-source/jira-simple-mcp/README.md

 - **Search issues** - use JQL (Jira Query Language) for flexible searching
 - **Detailed issue information** - complete information about a specific issue with comments
 - **Project listing** - view all available projects
-- **Russian localization** - all responses in Russian with emojis for better readability
+- **User-friendly output** - all responses with emojis and clear formatting for better readability

 ## 📋 Available Tools